 Ultimately, the best part about using gift cards to pay taxes is that they are essentially considered debit cards.

-Therefore, the fees are considerably lower than those of credit cards.
+Therefore, the fees are considerably lower than credit cards.

 Property Taxes